 So how do you reduce your company's carbon emissions?

-Reduce the cooled area from an entire room / floor to an area the size of a refrigerator
+Compact - reduce the cooled area from an entire room / floor to an area the size of a refrigerator

-Match your cooling and energy efficiencies with your IT load at all times
+Smart technology - match your cooling and energy efficiencies with your IT load at all times